pranigopu/appliedStatistics/expansion/theEssenceOfStatistics.md

 # Understanding the essence of statistics & its application in AI

 If mathematics is the science of measurement, then statistics is the mathematics of data; it is te science of measuring, i.e. quantifying the different aspects of data, their referents and inferences that may be drawn from them.
-<br><br>
 Data is the main resource in understanding a random process or a seemingly random process, i.e. a process with one or more factors that - for practical or other reasons - cannot be accounted for.

 **NOTE**: _A process is identified as a unique process based on common factors in its results, outcomes or samples.
 Even a so-called "pure" random process is identified as a unique process based on the common factor or set of factors (known or unknown) that lead to a constant probability for any outcome._
 <br><br>